Skip to main content

 What Happens if You Default on Your IRS Payment Plan?

 If you miss a payment or fail to meet the terms of your agreement, the IRS may consider your plan in default.
 One of the possible consequences of default can include the termination of the payment plan.
 When your installment agreement is terminated, the full remaining balance could become due immediately.
-Another possible consequence are collection actions.
-The IRS may take collection actions, such as wage garnishment or bank levies, to satisfy the debt.

 Requirements to Apply Online for a Payment Plan